zivlakmilos/magicbook/README.md

 }
 ```

+Layouts support the use of liquid includes (even when the `liquid` plugin has been disabled).
+See more information under the `liquid` plugin.

 ## Plugins

 Almost all functionality in `magicbook` is written via plugins.
 Some plugins are enabled by default, while others need a configuration setting to work.
 It's easy to write custom plugins for your book.
 You can place a file in your book repo and reference it in the plugins array.
 The following will try to load a file located at `plugins/myplugin.js` in the book folder.